 -

-The total purchase amount represented in the lowest possible currency denomination (example: cents for US Dollars).
+Provide the total purchase amount represented in the lowest possible currency denomination (example: cents for US Dollars).

 If the Device Data Collector was used to collect customer information, the KAPT field can be checked to determine if this process was successful.
 KAPT = Y means successful, KAPT = N means the process was unsuccessful.

-When using the SDK, KHASH and MASK are available.
+When using the SDK, KHASH, and MASK are available.

 In .NET Risk Inquiry Service SDK version 5.0.0+, all payment tokens are hashed (one-way encryption) prior to being transmitted to Kount.
-No credit card numbers, Paypal payment IDs, check numbers, Google Checkout IDs, Bill Me Later IDs, Green Dot MoneyPak IDs, gift card numbers, etc are transmitted in plain text.
+No credit card numbers, Paypal payment IDs, check numbers, Google Pay IDs, Bill Me Later IDs, Green Dot MoneyPak IDs, gift card numbers, and so on are transmitted in plain text.
 When the payment type is a credit card (optional for all other payment types), you must send data in the LAST4 input field.
 The value of this field is the last four numbers/characters of the payment token.
 The SDK automatically sets this value prior to hashing the payment token for all payment types.

 Output : BIN + 14 alpha-numeric characters.
 Example: "123456A12C34E56G7DFG"